TalEliyahu/awesome-business-of-cybersecurity/README.md

   Dr. Anton Chuvakin shares analysis on market sub-segments, with a focus on log management and emerging cybersecurity challenges.

 - **[Return on Security](https://www.returnonsecurity.com/)**
-  By Mike Privette, this resource includes original content on security trends, a weekly newsletter about cybersecurity investments, and free product trend reports.
+  A blog and newsletter by Mike Privette with insights on security trends, a weekly newsletter about cybersecurity investments, and product trend reports.

-### Reports and Newsletters
+### Reports and Podcasts

 - **[Momentum Cyber](https://momentumcyber.com/news/)**
   Industry reports, news, and insights on mergers, acquisitions, and market movements in cybersecurity.

-### Podcasts

 - **[The Cyber Brain](https://cyberbrain.cybersynapse.io/)**
   Weekly conversations with tech buyers on motivations, challenges, and strategies for cybersecurity marketers and founders.